stephenscaff/react-marquee-text/readme.md

 ## 📌 Features

-- Built in Typescript
+- Built in Typescript.
 - Creates continous scrolling animations of text.
-- Clones text based on it's size and width of screen to ensure continous effect.
+- Creates continous loop effect by cloning text to ensure it fills container.
-- Uses CSS animation
+- Uses CSS animation.
-- By default, scrolling animations are triggered when text is in viewport, via Intersection Observer
+- Scrolling animation starts / stops when text is in viewport (by default), via Intersection Observer
-- Options exist for duration and direction
+- Options to control scrolling direction and duration.

 [Live Demo→](https://stephenscaff.github.io/react-marquee-text/)